Karen Johal

 Karen Johal (born 13 March 1991) is a British actress of Indian descent.
 She is best known for playing Nicole Shelley on season 3 of the Apple TV+ television series Ted Lasso (2020).
 She gained further recognition for her portrayal of Noreen Khan in the BBC television series Phoenix Rise (2023).
-She is a graduate of The American Academy of Dramatic Arts in Manhattan, New York where she starred on stage for The Public Theater and performed live at Carnegie Hall.
+She is a graduate of The American Academy of Dramatic Arts in Manhattan, New York where she performed in the extended ensemble for The Public Theater and performed live at Carnegie Hall.
 In June 2023, she was featured in a national ad campaign for global messaging platform WhatsApp alongside British broadcaster Alex Scott.

 Early life

 Karen Johal was born on 13 March 1991 in Birmingham, England, to British parents.
 She is of Indian descent and has two younger brothers.
 Johal grew up in Aston and comes from a working class background.
 She attended St. Clare's Primary School in Handsworth and Perry Beeches Secondary School in Perry Barr.

 At age 16 she enrolled at Birmingham Metropolitan College at the Sutton Coldfield campus, where she received A Levels in English Literature, Psychology, Fine Art and Drama.
-After finishing college, she began working full time as a retail assistant in Birmingham City Centre and part time at the Birmingham Hippodrome.
+After finishing college, she began working full time as a retail assistant in Birmingham city centre and part time at the Birmingham Hippodrome.
 Whilst working, she auditioned unsuccessfully for several UK drama schools with hopes of studying acting professionally.

 In 2014, after a successful audition in London, she was accepted into The American Academy of Dramatic Arts and relocated to Manhattan, New York.
 After graduating in 2016 she was offered a place in the third year program, performing in theater productions of Moira Buffini's Welcome to Thebes, Megan Cohen's Truest and Qui Nguyen's She Kills Monsters.
 Johal also starred opposite Scottish actor Alan Cumming in original musical Me and the Girls directed by Douglas Carter Beane.
 The musical was choreographed by Lorin Latarro and featured original music by Noël Coward.